Information for visitors and collaborators

 The ion sources feed a high resolution injector system and a comprehensive pulsing system.
 The pulser boasts a programmable chopper which produces intervals of beam as short as 50 ps with repetition rates from sub microseconds to multi-milliseconds.
 A double gridded buncher, operating at 9.375 MHz, plus two harmonics, compresses the beam into pulses less than 1 ns wide at injection into the 14UD.
 Two orthogonal post acceleration choppers clean up the pulses.
 The phase detector is in front of the image slits of the energy analysing magnet.

 The high voltage terminal of the 14UD includes a gas stripper differentially pumped by two turbopumps and two ion pumps.
 This is followed by the existing foil stripper and electrostatic triplet quadrupole lens.
 All terminal equipment is controlled via optical cable.

 At present the beam can be used at one of 11 different detector/target chamber stations, with a beam rastering option available on the central beam line.

 ANU has a number of accommodation options available while you visit the department, including on-Campus apartments and residential halls.
 Details can be found on the University Accommodation website.
-Short term visits are perhaps best addressed at the visitors section of this site.
 Our departmental administrator can also provide assistance with accommodation bookings if required.